 But while these patterns of insurgent violence are consistent with a theory of competitive governance in civil wars, whereby civilians condition their sharing of sensitive information with the government on their treatment at the hands of combatants, they do not constitute direct evidence of it.
-Drawing on tens of thousands of newly declassified military records of insurgent attacks that resulted in civilian casualties in Afghanistan between 2002-2014, as well as incidents of civilian information sharing with Afghan and coalition forces, we provide direct and systematic empirical evidence that civilians share more information with the government following civilian casualties occurring in the course of insurgent attacks on government forces.
-Moreover, we then show that these tips improve the success of subsequent counterinsurgent operations (Wright et al., 2017) In another paper, Austin Wright and I use a series of nationally representative survey waves in Afghanistan to show that civilians’ perceptions of armed actors’ efforts to avoid harming civilians in this conflict affect their willingness to share sensitive information about insurgent-emplaced IEDs with government forces.
+Drawing on tens of thousands of newly declassified military records of insurgent attacks that resulted in civilian casualties in Afghanistan between 2006-2014, as well as incidents of civilian information sharing with Afghan and coalition forces, we provide direct and systematic empirical evidence that civilians share more information with the government following insurgent-caused civilian casualties occurring in the course of insurgent attacks on government forces.
+Moreover, we then show that these tips improve the success of subsequent counterinsurgent operations (Wright et al., 2019).
+In another paper, Austin Wright and I use a series of nationally representative survey waves in Afghanistan to show that civilians’ perceptions of armed actors’ efforts to avoid harming civilians in this conflict affect their willingness to share sensitive information about insurgent-emplaced IEDs with government forces.
 Civilians are less (more) willing to collaborate with the government when they perceive the government (Taliban) carelessly using force, even after accounting for political sentiment, local security conditions, and a range of additional confounding factors.
 Moreover, our evidence suggests that perceived carelessness in the rival’s area of control is particularly influential on patterns of collaboration.
 (Condra & Wright, forthcoming (ISQ))

 What shapes insurgents’ use of electoral violence?